edgexfoundry/developer-scripts/releases/nightly-build/compose-files/source/README.md

                 'make docker' which creates docker images tagged with '0.0.0-dev'
     ds-modbus:  Runs with device-modbus included
     ds-bacnet:  Runs with device-bacnet included
-    ds-grove:   Runs with device-grove included (valid only with arm64 option)
+    ds-grove:   Runs with device-grove included
     ds-mqtt:    Runs with device-mqtt included
     ds-random:  Runs with device-random included
     ds-rest:    Runs with device-rest included